Melting missiles: just one problem with F-35s stopping N Korea rockets

 “This is one of the advantages of the F-35,” said retired U.S. general David Deptula.
 He added that the radar-evading jets “can get in much closer to an adversary launch area than ... a non-stealthy aircraft.”

-That suggests that by using the F-35 made by Lockheed Martin , the U.S. could secretly monitor for ballistic missile launches with jets flying inside North Korean airspace.
-(Reporting by Mike Stone; Editing by Chris Sanders and Tomasz Janowski)
+That suggests that by using the F-35 made by Lockheed Martin, the U.S. could secretly monitor for ballistic missile launches with jets flying inside North Korean airspace.

+(This version of the story adds Trump’s first name in paragraph 3)